H34TH3RS/food_fight/README.md

 1. Clone this repo.
 2. Run npm install in your terminal.
 This will install the dependencies needed for this application.
 3. Run the grunt command from the root directory of the project.
 This will execute the automated build process.
-4. Start up your rails server and got to http://localhost:3000/
+4. Start up your rails server and go to http://localhost:3000/

 ### Application Deployment & Dependencies